 Operational risk relates to the uncertainty arising from larger than expected losses or damages as a result of inadequate or failed internal processes, people and systems, or from external events.
-Operational risk is naturally present in all of Empire Life's business activities and encompasses a broad range of risks, including legal disputes, regulatory compliance failures, technology failures, business interruption, information security and privacy breaches, human resources management failures, processing errors, modeling errors, theft and fraud, and damage to physical assets.
-The following is a further description of key operational risks and their associated risk management strategies.
+Operational risk is naturally present in all of Empire Life's business activities and encompasses a broad range of risks, including legal disputes, regulatory compliance failures, technology failures, business interruption, information security and privacy breaches, human resources management failures, processing errors, modelling errors, theft and fraud, and damage to physical assets.
+If not managed effective, operational risk can impact Empire Life's ability to manage other risks.
+The following is a further description of some operational risks and their associated risk management strategies.

-(1) Legal and Regulatory Compliance Risk
+Legal and Regulatory Compliance Risk